 According to a survey by AlixPartners, about 37% of manufacturers prefer to be in the United States due to market proximity.
 The U.S. accounted for 17% of the global manufacturing output in 2018, and with that percentage rising annually, it is wise to start looking towards the U.S. for new manufacturing efforts.

 When product volumes increase, a shift of focus on reducing the cost of goods to maximize your profit margin is often required.
 For many products, the greatest COGS impact commonly comes from the cost of labor.
 A common approach to reducing the cost of labor is through transferring production to a lower-wage country or by automating manufacturing processes to reduce the amount of labor required.

 Risks of Manufacturing Outside of the U.S.

-Long term challenges might include higher shipping times and expense, unanticipated import challenges and taxes, loss of quality control, as well as the risk of unsafe labor, as many countries do not have labor laws as strict as those in the United States.
+Long-term challenges might include higher shipping times and expenses, unanticipated import challenges and taxes, loss of quality control, as well as the risk of unsafe labor, as many countries do not have labor laws as strict as those in the United States.

 Investment in Automation